Are You Letterate?

 have suggested the name.

-An H beam or H bar is a metal beam with the cross-section of an
+An H beam or H bar is a metal beam with the

-by having noticeably wider flanges.
+I beam by having noticeably wider flanges.

 H block is the name of the individual buildings in